AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 <details open>
 <summary><h3>Hollow Resources</h3></summary>

-Hollow Resources are vital materials formed from the transformative breakdown of matter, leaving behind potent substances.
-These resources fuel technology, spiritual practices, and entire economies.
+Hollow Resources are vital materials formed from the transformative breakdown of anim-infused organic matter, leaving behind potent substances that are aligned with the belief sphere of the creature involved.
+These resources fuel technology, spiritual practices, and sometimes, entire economies.

 **Examples**:
-- **Photometal**: Stores and imprints beliefs under light exposure.
+- **Photometal**: Stores and imprints beliefs under preferential light exposure.
 - **Primma**: From Celia’s decomposition process.
 Hardens with moisture.
 - **Aprima**: Purer, light-reflective, form of Primma used in most infrastructure, revered in Sol Unita culture.